Boredom-buster days out

 Who says trains are boring?
 (Okay, we’re biased.)
 But seriously, trains are fun.

-The National Railway Museum is packed full of trains, and it made TripAdvisor’s top 10 UK museums last year
+The National Railway Museum is packed full of trains, and is ranked #1 top attraction in York on Tripadvisor.

 Make sure you see Mallard – still the world’s fastest steam locomotive.
 The train set the record when it reached 126 miles per hour nearly 80 years ago.